brokyo/seeker_ii/docs/roadmap.md

 ### Current Session
-- [] Change transforms back to one-per-stage

 ### Next Session
 - [] Improve starlight transform

 ### Long List
+- [] Consider motif length and if recording should record silence
 - [] Confirmation animations on double click
 - [] app_on_screen is vestigial.
 Remove it.
 - [] Review `theory_utils.grid_to_note()` — `scales[scale_type].intervals` isn't real.
 What is this thing even doing?